Fast, effortless and 100% online.

 The rate of CGT for executors depends on the asset.

 When working out CGT as an executor, you’ll need to consider:

 You’ll also need to deduct the cost of selling the asset from the capital gain.

 Let’s simplify things!
-If you sell their property as an executor for £300,000, then £11,100 of the sale is exempt from Capital Gain Tax.
+If you sell the property as an executor and make a profit of £300,000, then £6,000 of the sale is exempt from Capital Gains Tax.

 Navigating Capital Gains Tax can be tricky for executors.
 But don’t worry, our team can help!
 Get in touch with us for one-off tax advice and we’ll match you with an accredited accountant for £119, all in.
 You can learn more here.